WHAT IT IS

 The SA 8000 standard was first published in 1997 by the Council on Economic Priorities Accreditation Agency (CEPAA), today SAI (Social Accountability International); subsequent revisions were made in 2001, 2008 and the last of 2014 (whose transition has ended on 30th June 2017

-CSQA as a member of the independent federation CISQ, the only Italian representative of IQNet, is able to offer a SAAS accredited certification service to the international standard SA8000.
+CSQA is as a member of the independent federation CISQ, the only Italian representative of IQNet.

 has the peculiarity of being nonprofit and working in accordance with a well-defined code of conduct and ethics (IQNet Code of Conduct and Ethics), respecting the IQNet Multilateral Agreement and adhering to its own internal operating rules, which are periodically evaluated against specific international standards.
 IQNet and its partners are able to offer an international service, with 20 partners spread across the globe, over 60 qualified auditors, and a coverage of 50 countries.